github/training-kit/paths/electron/distributing/04-celebrate.md

   nav: "electron-sharing-apps"
 main-content: |

-  ## Congratulations!
+  ## Congratulations! :tada:

   Now you've really done it - you've created a multi-platform application, packaged it, and you're sharing it!
-Explore the [electron community](https://electron.atom.io/community/), and build fantastic applications.
+Explore the [Electron community](https://electron.atom.io/community/), and build fantastic applications.